 Assigned retired principal to cover a principal position on a temporary basis who serves at the discretion of the Chief Executive Officer.
-An administrator in charge is not a member of the LSC and is not permitted to vote on or influence LSC business.
+An administrator in charge is not a member of the LSC and therefore, does not count for quorum and is not permitted to vote on or influence LSC business.